TotalWar-Modding/docs/README.md

-# TWA Modding Docs
+# Total War Modding Docs

-## Unpacking TWA's .pack files
+## Unpacking .pack files

-[twa_unpack](https://github.com/TotalWarArena-Modding/twa_unpack) can unpack every .pack file of TWA.
+[twa_unpack](https://github.com/TotalWar-Modding/twa_unpack) and [rpfm](https://github.com/Frodo45127/rpfm) can unpack almost every .pack file.
+If you encounter a .pack file that cannot be opened, please open an issue!

-## Decompiling TWA's .luac files
+## Decompiling .luac files

-[unluac](https://sourceforge.net/projects/unluac/) can decompile every .luac file of TWA.
+[unluac](https://sourceforge.net/projects/unluac/) should be able to decompile every .luac file of any total war game.